President of the Swiss Confederation: Election

 The president is elected by the Federal Assembly from the Federal Council for a term of one year.

 In the nineteenth century, the election as president of the confederation was an award for especially esteemed Federal Council members.
 However, a few less influential members of the government were regularly passed over.
 One such example was Wilhelm Matthias Naeff, who – although a member of the Federal Council for 27 years – was president only once, in 1853.

 Since the twentieth century, the election has usually not been disputed.
 There is an unwritten rule that the member of the Federal Council who has not been president the longest becomes president.
 Therefore, every Federal Council member gets a turn at least once every seven years.
 The only question in the elections that provides some tension is the question of how many votes the person who is to be elected president receives.
 This is seen as a popularity test.
 In the 1970s and 1980s, 200 votes (of 246 possible) was seen as an excellent result, but in the current era of growing party-political conflicts, 180 votes are a respectable outcome.

 Until 1920, it was customary for the serving president to also lead the Department of Foreign Affairs.
-Therefore, every year there was a moving around of posts, as the retiring pesident returned to his former department and the new president took up the foreign affairs portfolio.
+Therefore, every year there was a moving around of posts, as the retiring president returned to his former department and the new president took up the foreign affairs portfolio.
 Likewise, it was traditional for the president not to leave Switzerland during their year in office.